alteos-gmbh/recruiting-qa-senior/README.md

 1. **Download the repository:**

-   - Use `git` and clone this repository to your local environment
+   - Use `git` and create a copy (`fork`) of this repository
-   - `git clone git@github.com:alteos-gmbh/recruiting-qa-senior.git`
+   - Clone your fork to your local environment

 2. **Test Planning:**